-But – It’s nothing new!
+But – it’s nothing new.

-are shaping the future of the global workforce.
+Artificial intelligence (AI), robotics and automation are shaping the future of the global workforce.
 Especially in relation to the gig economy.

 The lines between traditional work and contracting are blurring daily.

 You may Intuitively think you understand the differences between permanent and contact staff.
-But, on inspection, ask yourself: How many of these assumptions hold weight?
+But, on inspection, ask yourself: how many of these assumptions hold weight?

-Do you assume that contractors are highly skilled specialists?
-Used for short-term bursts of extremely focused work whereas your full time employees in it for the long haul?
+Do you assume that contractors are highly skilled specialists, used for short-term bursts of extremely focused work – whereas your full-time employees in it for the long haul?

 I did too.